Deb Shoquist, NVIDIA’s Executive Vice President, Operations

 We believe we are uniquely positioned to succeed in this complex environment.
 Our inherently energy-efficient products are valued by those who care about a changing planet.
 And we continuously reach for the next technological step to conserve resources, improve lives and help scientists make the next major discovery.

 But we want to do more.
 We want to provide as much value as we can to ensure the brightest future for the next generation and those to come.
-In 2011, we signed a Global Citizenship directive, signaling our resolution to address sustainability in all phases of our operation and committing us to the highest operating standards.
+In 2011, we signed a Corporate Responsibility Directive, signaling our resolution to address sustainability in all phases of our operation and committing us to the highest operating standards.
 This pledge requires us to look closely at every aspect of our value chain to determine how we can address social and environmental sustainability.

 We have achieved many of the goals we set earlier related to operational aspects of our business.
 And we anticipate in the coming years setting increasingly broader, more aggressive goals – including ones related to product design and manufacturing – in response to sustainability challenges and opportunities.
 Our goals for 2013 can be found within this report.